2017 Las Vegas shooting: Perpetrator

 Stephen Paddock was a 64-year-old former auditor and real estate businessman who had been living 80 mi northeast of Las Vegas in a retirement community in Mesquite, Nevada.
 He was twice divorced, had a long-term girlfriend, and had no known children.
 He was a son of Benjamin Paddock, a bank robber who was on the FBI's most-wanted list between 1969 and 1977.
 Paddock's only recorded interactions with law enforcement were traffic citations.

 Paddock was a high-stakes gambler who placed bets at a high enough level to earn valuable comps—free benefits such as rooms and meals.
 He was a familiar figure to casino hosts in Las Vegas but was not well known among other high-stakes gamblers because he mostly played single-player video poker.
 He reportedly kept to himself and was a heavy drinker.
 Paddock had lost a significant amount of his wealth over the previous two years but had paid off all gambling debts before the shooting.
-In the year prior to the shooting, Paddock's girlfriend noted a change in his demeanor; he had become increasingly distant, and their relationship was no longer intimate.
+In the year before the shooting, Paddock's girlfriend noted a change in his demeanor; he had become increasingly distant, and their relationship was no longer intimate.

 Preparation

 According to his girlfriend, Paddock repeatedly cased Las Vegas Village from different windows in their room when they stayed at the Mandalay Bay a month before the shooting.
 Paddock also may have considered attacking other events.
-He had researched large-scale venues in cities such as Boston since at least May 2017 and had reserved a room overlooking the August 2017 Lollapalooza festival in Chicago, but did not use it.
+He had researched large venues in cities such as Boston since at least May 2017 and had reserved a room overlooking the August 2017 Lollapalooza festival in Chicago, but did not use it.
 From September 17, Paddock stayed at The Ogden in Downtown Las Vegas, which overlooked the open-air Life is Beautiful festival that ran from September 22 to 24.
 Paddock's internet search terms from mid-September included "swat weapons", "ballistics chart 308", "SWAT Las Vegas", and "do police use explosives".